Adapted from The New Basics Cookbook

 If you are sensitive to salt, this may not be the dish for you, but cutting back the quantities of capers, anchovies and olives would reduce the saltiness.
 Also, a splash of heavy cream never hurts.

-- 1 28-oz can San Marzano plum tomatoes
+- one 28-ounce can San Marzano plum tomatoes

-- 1/2 cup black or kalamata olives, coarsely chopped
+- 1/2 cup black or kalamata olives, pitted and coarsely chopped

 - freshly cracked black pepper to taste